gamozolabs/gamozolabs.github.io/_posts/2020-10-23-some_thoughts_on_gpu_fuzzing.markdown

 ---

+## Random opinions

+I've been asked a few things about my opinion on the GPU-based fuzzing, I'll answer them here.

+# Is not having syscalls a problem?

+No. It's not.
+It is for people who want to _use_ the tool.
+But it's a research problem.
+GPUs are turing complete, we can definitely emulate syscalls on them if needed.
+It might be a lot of work, a lot of plumbing, maybe a perf hit, but it doesn't stop it from being possible.
+Most of my fuzzers rely on emulating syscalls.

+There's also nothing preventing GPUs from being used to emulate an whole OS.
+You'd have to handle self-modifying code and virtual memory, which can get very expensive in an emulator, but with making software TLBs these things can be manageable to a level it's still worth doing!

+---

 ## Social

 I've been streaming a lot more regularly on my [Twitch][twitch]!
 I've developed hypervisors for fuzzing, mutators, emulators, and just done a lot of fun fuzzing work on stream.
 Come on by!